-These grants are not intended to fund the following: travel; purchase of equipment; conferences; or library enrichment.
 Funding for these items is available through your home department, or through Arts and Sciences.

 The LRC staff is available to help you frame or fine-tune your proposals.
 Please take advantage of the opportunity to consult with the LRC prior to submitting your final proposal.